Discordi0/Practice/HBT/Sherlock/BFT.md

 Q2: Examine the Zone Identifier contents for the initially downloaded ZIP file.
 This field reveals the HostUrl from where the file was downloaded, serving as a valuable Indicator of Compromise (IOC) in our investigation/analysis.
 What is the full Host URL from where this ZIP file was downloaded?

 A:

+With the zip filter in extension i couldn

 Q3: What is the full path and name of the malicious file that executed malicious code and connected to a C2 server?